 Article VIII – Meetings of the Organization: Required meetings and their frequency.

 Meetings are bi-monthly on Wednesday evenings from 6:30pm – 7:30pm.
 All board members are expected to stay for 20 minutes at the conclusion of the meetings.
 General members are encouraged to attend all meetings, but membership shall be revoked after 2 months without attendance.
 All board members should attend every meeting.
 Conflicts should be discussed and reviewed by the President and Vice President.
-If lack of a leader’s attendance is negatively affecting the effectiveness of the organizationthat leader’s membership will be up for review as stated above.
+If lack of a leader’s attendance is negatively affecting the effectiveness of the organization, that leader’s membership will be up for review as stated above.

 Article IX – Method of Amending Constitution: